 In this day and age, when we are more likely to be found indoors at a desk than outside in the sunshine tilling the fields, vitamin D deficiency is becoming ubiquitous in both vegans and nonvegans alike.
 Luckily, it is possible to get enough of this very important vitamin!
 Read on to find out how.

-Vitamin D controls our ability to absorb calcium and regulate cell growth.
+Vitamin D controls our ability to absorb calcium, regulate cell growth, and helps support a healthy immune system.
 Recent studies show that sufficient vitamin D intake may help to prevent cancer, while a deficiency is linked not just to cancer, but also to multiple sclerosis, muscle weakness, and depression.

 You may wonder what the difference is between vitamins D2 and D3: vitamin D2 is derived from plant sources, while vitamin D3 can be derived either from lanolin (from sheep’s wool, i.e., not vegan) or lichen (from algae, i.e., vegan).
 Some fortified products will not specify the derivation of the vitamin D, but we encourage vegans not to stress too much about trace amounts of animal products.